BroLetsCodeIt/CryptoALgo/README.md

-# CryptoALgo
+---
+marp : true
+---

-In this Repo you will find :
+## In this Repo you will find :

-Encryption Technique:
+> **Encryption Technique:**

-1 .
-Additive Cipher
+- Additive Cipher
-2 .
-Caesar Cipher
+- Caesar Cipher
-3 .
-Affine Cipher
+- Affine Cipher
-...
+- Multiplicative

 ...
 much more!